In this post, I will give you an overview of what the VA is calling “AMA” or VA Appeals Modernization.

 Coming next: the 3 BVA Hearing Options.

-In the next in this series, I will explore the details of the 3 different BVA Hearing options.
+In the next in this series, I will explore the details of the 3 different BVA Hearing options in the VA Appeals Modernization system.

 When the post goes live, this text will be replaced with a link to that post.